BitMibi/105_alt_project_extension/README.md

 ## Brief Overview of game

 Dino Handyman: Man Handier will be a action platformer in which the player must complete a variety of odd jobs, and fending off those that try to stop you.
-Each of the beginning levels will introduce the player to different mechanics, such as enemies and power-ups, and give the player more abilities (such as dashing, double jumping) and more before thrusting them into platforming hell.
-The levels will have time requirements to achieve star ratings (1-3 stars) - which may unlock certain secrets.
+Each of the beginning levels will introduce the player to different mechanics, such as enemies and power-ups, and give the player more abilities (such as dashing, double jumping) and more before thrusting them into platforming "hell".
+The levels will have requirements to achieve star ratings (1-3 stars) - which may unlock certain secrets.
 Thanks to the abilities being permanent unlocks, revisting levels to obtain these stars will be rewarded.